1984vc/notion-tools/README.md

 ## Output Format

-Each page is exported as an MDX file with frontmatter metadata:
+Each page is exported as a file with frontmatter metadata:

 ```mdx
 ---